churc/data-structures/Final Assignment 2/README.md

 <H5> Light readings are in GMT (UTC): 6.30am - 6.30p EST is 11.30 - 23.30 GMT</H5>
 <H6>Arduino photocell sensor light readings (AWS RDS, sublime text, terminal.
 Query in node):
-appLight.js / sublime text: inserts photocell sensor readings into AWS table, lightP. (window number, light reading, time). queryLightAWS3.js / class 10: queries RDS db and returns query into server.js
+appLight.js / sublime text: inserts photocell sensor readings into AWS table, lightP. (window number, light reading, time). queryLightAWS3.js / class 10: queries RDS db and returns query into server.js. <br>
 URL: https://class10-churc.c9users.io/ - screenshots below. <br>
 The aim was to record light change over the course of the day on 2 windowsills to find the optimal light/placing for edible plants.
 The project was inspired by attempts to grow plants at home with a new building going up across the street blocking out direct sunlight for part of the day.<br>
 Questions: